The 5 Cs that Make a Leader

 - Coaching – Great leaders are open to learning, but they are also open to teaching.
 The ability to coach other employees will make the team and team members stronger and more efficient.
 It also creates an environment where growth is imperative, and the dynamic between managers and employees is open and engaged.

-Sinclair Workforce Development’s upcoming Fundamentals of Leadership covers all of these topics and more.
-To learn more, click here.
+Sinclair Workforce Development’s upcoming Foundational Leadership Series and EQ: The Heart of Leadership series covers all of these topics and more.